 Binge eating is a common side effect of dieting.
 It involves rapidly eating large amounts of food, often much more than your body needs.

-It is a myth that everyone should be eating many, small meals each day in order to boost metabolism and lose weight.
+It is a myth that everyone should be eating many small meals each day in order to boost metabolism and lose weight.

-Drinking water can have benefits for weight loss.
+Drinking water can benefit weight loss.